Azure/Azure-Verified-Modules/docs/content/help-support/module-support.md

 1. Module owners/contributors
 2. If there is no response within 3 business days, then the AVM core team will step in by:
-   1. First attempting to contact the module owners/contributors to prompt them to act.
+3. First attempting to contact the module owners/contributors to prompt them to act.
-   2. If there is no response within a further 24 hours (on business days), the AVM core team will take ownership, triage, and provide a response within a further 2 business days.
+4. If there is no response within a further 24 hours (on business days), the AVM core team will take ownership, triage, and provide a response within a further 2 business days.
-3. In the event of a security issue being unresolved after 5 days, escalation to the product group (Bicep/Terraform) to assist the AVM core team, will occur to provide additional support towards resolution; if required.
+5. In the event of a security issue being unresolved after 5 days, escalation to the product group (Bicep/Terraform) to assist the AVM core team, will occur to provide additional support towards resolution; if required.

+{{< hint type=note >}}

+Please note that the durations stated above are for a reasonable and useful response towards resolution of the issue raised, if possible, and **not** for a fix within these durations; although if possible this will of course happen.

+{{< /hint >}}

 All of this will be automated via the use of the [Resource Management GitHub Policy Service](https://microsoft.github.io/GitOps/policies/resource-management.html) configuration and GitHub Actions, where possible and appropriate.